sarahmirza11/632HW1/README.md

 # HW1 exercises

-In HW2, we set up a package and add the plotting function, called `plot_cp`.
+In HW2, we set up a package and add the plotting function, called `plot_cp'.
 We will add observed mCPR data (from surveys) and some other functionality to the visualization.

 ## Exercise 1: extend function plot_cp() to also plot observed data